MisaOguraBH/CV/README.md

 + repeat the process to narrow down causes/solutions

 #### + Determined problem-solver
 Perseverance and patience, combined with logical thinking, make me a determined problem-solver who never gives up, but also knows when to step back for a break.
-In fact, **Debugging** is my favourite bit in software development!
+In fact, **debugging** is my favourite bit in software development!

 Biomedical research often takes months to appreciate results.
 Also, due to the nature of the subject ( because no two life forms are exactly the same ), the data acquired is often ambiguous.
 Thanks to this, I have developed a great degree of patience and serendipity towards problems in general.